itzrahulyadav/DevOps-Notes/Docker/README.md

 # What is a Container ?

-Contaiener are softwares that wrap up all the parts of a code and all its dependencies into a single deployable unit that can be used on different systems and servers.
+Containers are softwares that wrap up all the parts of a code and all its dependencies into a single deployable unit that can be used on different systems and servers.

 Multiple isolated containers can be launched together to form microservices which can be easily managed using any orchestration tool.
 Eg - Docker swarm,Kubernetes etc.